nickebbitt/nickebbitt.github.io/_posts/2017-02-02-a-simplistic-approach-to-managing-app-config.markdown

 So that's it.
 As in the title, this is a very simplistic approach that may not stand the test of the time but it works quite well for our basic needs right now.

-Currently this solution doesn't provide a way for app components to discover their config or receive config changes at runtime however without too much effort this solution could be reworked to play nicely with [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/).
+Currently this solution doesn't provide a way for app components to discover their config or receive config changes at runtime however without too much effort this solution could be reworked to play nicely with [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) or an equivalent tool.